Donald Trump Should Be Removed From Office Immediately, Majority Of Americans Say In New Poll

 Pelosi also said that the 25th Amendment should be invoked because Trump is "unable to discharge the powers and duties of his office."

-“The violent insurrection was an attack on the caucus, the Congress, the country and the Constitution that was incited and facilitated by Donald Trump,” said chairman of the Democratic caucus Hakeem Jeffries.
+"The violent insurrection was an attack on the caucus, the Congress, the country and the Constitution that was incited and facilitated by Donald Trump," said Hakeem Jeffries, chairman of the Democratic caucus.

 On Friday, as The Inquisitr reported, outgoing Senate Majority Leader Mitch McConnell sent out a memo outlining the procedure for holding another trial.